Bente1997/oroboros/README.md

 # oroboros R Functions (DLD8)

-This package replaces the Excel Templates for calculations and allows for bulk analysis of oroboros dld8 files.
+This package replaces the Excel Templates for calculations and allows for bulk analysis of Oroboros DatLab 8 (.dld8) files.

 What it does:
 - Scan a folder for `.dld8` files